opensearch-project/project-website/_posts/2025-11-14-boost-search-relevancy-with-late-interaction-models.md

 ## Why use late interaction models in search?

-Using late interaction models in search is driven by several compelling advantages:
+Using late interaction models in search offers several compelling advantages:

 - **Enhanced semantic understanding**: Unlike traditional approaches that compress documents into single vectors, late interaction models preserve token-level information until the final matching stage.
 This enables precise token-level matching that single-vector models cannot achieve.
 For example, when searching "How can the orientation of texture be characterized?" within a multimodal document collection, a late interaction model like ColPali can identify specific sections within PDF pages discussing texture orientation analysis, even when the exact phrase does not appear in the text.
 The model's token-level embeddings can match "orientation" with related concepts such as "directional analysis" and connect "texture" with "surface patterns" at a granular level, then aggregate these matches for accurate document ranking.
 This granular approach proves particularly valuable in specialized domains requiring high precision, such as scientific literature, technical documentation, and legal content.

 - **Optimal efficiency-accuracy balance**: Late interaction models achieve an optimal balance between computational efficiency and search accuracy.
-They combine the efficiency of bi-encoders (through pre-computed document embeddings) with accuracy levels approaching those of cross-encoders.
+They combine the efficiency of bi-encoders (through precomputed document embeddings) with accuracy levels approaching those of cross-encoders.

 - **Multimodal capabilities**: Recent developments such as ColPali and ColQwen extend late interaction principles to images and other media types through patch-level embeddings.
 This advancement enables sophisticated searches such as "charts illustrating quarterly revenue" to pinpoint specific sections within PDFs—a capability that presents significant challenges for traditional single-vector models.